serraince/AI4EO/README.md

 After differentiation, the results will be compared with European Space Agency classifications to verify validity.

-This notebook is based on the “Chapter1_Unsupervised_Learning_Methods_Michel.ipynb” notebook provided in the GEOL0069 module in UCL Earth Sciences.
+This notebook is based on the “Chapter1_Unsupervised_Learning_Methods_Michel.ipynb” and the “Chapter1_Unsupervised_Learning_Methods.ipynb” notebooks provided in the GEOL0069 module in UCL Earth Sciences.

 ## Before Starting:
 Please mount your Google Drive to Colab: